-Chapter 2.
-Residential Buildable Lands Inventory presents the methodology and results of McMinnville's inventory of residential land.

-- Chapter 3.
+- Chapter 2.
+Residential Buildable Lands Inventory presents the methodology and results of McMinnville's inventory of residential land. - Chapter 3.
 Historical and Recent Development Trends summarizes the state, regional, and local housing market trends affecting McMinnville's housing market. - Chapter 4.
 Demographic and Other Factors Affecting Residential Development in McMinnville presents factors that affect housing need in McMinnville, focusing on the key determinants of housing need: age, income, and household composition.
 This chapter also describes housing affordability in McMinnville relative to the larger region. - Chapter 5.
 Housing Need in McMinnville presents the forecast for housing growth in McMinnville, describing housing need by density ranges and income levels. - Chapter 6.
-Residential Land Sufficiency within McMinnville estimates McMinnville's residential land sufficiency needed to accommodate expected growth over the planning period. - Appendix A. Residential Buildable Lands Inventory provides details on the process and methods for conducting the analysis as well as findings.
+Residential Land Sufficiency within McMinnville estimates McMinnville's residential land sufficiency needed to accommodate expected growth over the planning period. - Appendix A. Residential Buildable Lands Inventory provides details on the process and methods for conducting the analysis as well as findings. - Appendix B. Scenario Modeling provides details about the impact of housing mix assumptions.
+ECONorthwest presented these scenarios to the Project Advisory Committee to inform their housing mix assumption recommendation.